linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 Maximizing this expected utility for $\gamma=1$ is equivalent to maximizing the expected log long-run return on the portfolio.
 Since the portfolio return is a sum of individual period $\log$ returns,  and the portfolio weight $\omega_{t}$ only affects the period $t+1$ portfolio return,  and not the other returns in the more distant future,  this objective calls simply for choosing $\omega_{t}$ to maximize $\mathbb{E}_{t}\left[r_{p,    t+1}\right]$.
 In other words,  the dynamic multi-period problem reduces to a simple one-period problem that calls for maximizing the expected log portfolio return over the next period!
 The problem simplifies nicely in this special case.

-As we will see now,  this solution in the $\gamma=1$ case is closely connected to an approach to dynamic portfolio choice that has a devoted following among some investment practitioners.
+As we will see now,  this solution in the $\gamma=1$ case is closely connected to an approach to dynamic [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] that has a devoted following among some investment practitioners.
 The approach is sometimes advertised as a universally preferable approach that is suitable for any investor irrespective of their risk preferences.
 As we will see,  this claim does not make sense.
 But let's first look at the approach.

 The idea is to look for portfolio weights that maximize the long-run growth rate of wealth,  or,  equivalently,  the geometric mean return.
 This portfolio is known as the growth-optimal portfolio,  or a portfolio selected according to the Kelly Criterion.